goauthentik/authentik/docs/integrations/services/sentry/index.md

 The following placeholders will be used:

--   `sentry.company` is the FQDN of the Sentry Install
+-   `sentry.company` is the FQDN of the Sentry install.
--   `passbook.company` is the FQDN of the passbook Install
+-   `passbook.company` is the FQDN of the passbook install.

 Create an application in passbook.
-Create an OpenID Provider with the following Parameters:
+Create an OpenID provider with the following parameters:

 -   Client Type: `Confidential`
 -   Response types: `code (Authorization Code Flow)`